Greece › Mainland Greece Best Places

 - Hiking: You can enjoy Meteora without the need to actually visit the monasteries by hiking along a pretty well-defined series of hiking trails.
 Visit Meteora offers some excellent hiking and sightseeing tours.

-Best Kalambaka Hotels
+Recommended Kalambaka Hotels

 Getting To and From Kalambaka